A sample of giant radio sources from the NVGRC catalog: Redshifts and radio power

-where S$_{1.4}$ is the observed 1.4\,GHz flux density (mJy), D$_l$ is the luminosity distance (Mpc) and $\alpha$ is the two-frequency spectral index at 150--1400\,MHz, L$_{1.4}$ in W/Hz.

-The radio luminosities at 1.4\,GHz of the GRSs from our list lie in the range from 10$^{24.2}$ to 10$^{27.9}$\,W/Hz (see Fig.~\ref{fig:Fig2}, b), that is, they all belong to the class of powerful radio sources.
+The radio luminosities at 1.4\,GHz for the GRSs in our sample range from $10^{24.2}$ to $10^{27.9}$\,W/Hz (see Fig.~\ref{fig:Fig2}b), indicating that all objects belong to the class of powerful radio sources.

-\section{Radio morphology}
+\section{Radio Morphology}

-We performed a morphological classification of the giants using cutouts from the NVSS and RACS surveys, as well as cutouts from the FIRST and VLASS surveys with higher angular resolution.
-Note that the sources under consideration have from 2 to 20 NVSS components.
+We performed a morphological classification of the giant radio sources (GRSs) using cutouts from the NVSS and RACS surveys, as well as higher-resolution cutouts from the FIRST and VLASS surveys.
+The sources under consideration consist of between 2 and 20 NVSS components.